photoprism/photoprism-docs/docs/getting-started/advanced/databases.md

 # Advanced Database Setup

-*Note that this guide is intended for advanced users and that our [docker-compose.yml examples](https://dl.photoprism.app/docker/) already contain a tested and working database configuration.
-You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.*
+*While we believe this contributed content may be helpful to advanced users, we have not yet thoroughly reviewed it.
+If you have suggestions for improvement, please let us know by clicking :material-file-edit-outline: to submit a change request.*

 ## Compatibility